jjensen1/railsA/README.md

 # One Month Rails

-This is the sample application for
+This is the Jun Jensen's sample application for
 [*One Month Rails: Teach Yourself to Code*](http://onemonthrails.com)

 piggy backing by [Jun Jensen](http://junjensen.com)